 - Reviewing the process for evaluating the performance of the Board, the committees of the Board and individual directors;

 - Reviewing Board appointments, re-elections and terminations; and

 - Reviewing other matters referred to the Committee by the Board.

 The Remuneration Nomination Committee comprises two independent non-executive directors and meets formally at least twice a year and senior management and external advisors may be invited to attend meetings as the Remuneration Committee considers appropriate.

 Refer Remuneration and Nomination Charter

 The SHSD Committee assists the Board in developing framework policies and guidelines for the management of sustainable development issues, including health, safety, corporate social responsibility and environment issues, and ensures their implementation within the Company.

-The SHSD Committee, which comprises three non-executive directors, meets formally at least twice a year.
+The SHSD Committee, which comprises two non-executive directors, meets formally at least twice a year.
 Senior management and external advisers may be invited to attend meetings as the SHSD Committee considers appropriate.